 At this point, we found ourselves with a lot of cash, and decided to dump some of it on the Lucky Cat statue in the detective’s office, as instructed by a walkthrough.
 After a whole 100 donations totalling 100 000 yen (Kyle kept track of the count), we discovered the cat wasn’t actually a machine like the equivalent Lucky Dog machine in police HQ.
 No, the statue was just a statue, and its “speaker” was a Nekomatamata demon living in the agency’s bathroom, apparently friends with Tamiko, and she had just conned us out of a thousand bucks.
 I’m not sure if this is a SMT If… reference or what.

 Now that she had been exposed, the demon was willing to offer her services as a special rumourmonger (she was not willing to return our cash).
 Each of her three rumours added a new service to existing shops, and each service could be upgraded in some capacity at a later date, rendering these early options not quite as valuable, for all they were prerequisites.
-One shop would give us a boosted relationship with certain demon personality types (a label that had been nothing but fluff text prior to now), one shop would give a boosted encounter rate with various demon arcana, and the last of which was an upgrade to Trish, causing her to sell ice cream for a small fortune, the only way to get meals into the latter halves of many dungeons.
+One shop could now give us a boosted relationship with certain demon personality types (a label that had been nothing but fluff text prior to now), one shop would give a boosted encounter rate with various demon arcana, and the last of which was an upgrade to Trish, causing her to sell ice cream for a small fortune, the only way to get meals into the latter halves of many dungeons.

 Our next stop was Bomb Shelter side room number two, which could only presently be accessed via side room number one.
 Kyle found the map for the room right away, but we couldn’t find this room’s Sachiko’s letter for shit, and had to load up a map from the internet to find it!
 Which is funny, because the map is way better hidden than the letter!
 While we were online, we also learned that a rumour would allow us to clear the rock blocking direct access to room one by Pacting with a specific demon, the Minotaur.
 Unfortunately, we only ever learned the rumour to clear the block in front of room five (by Pacting with a Shoggoth), and while I’m not going to complain about that, we never did find the rumour for room two!
 We were honestly here for quite a while, and even came back to grind later during dinner (doing something unimportant so that one of us could be in the kitchen instead of in front of the TV) and still had no luck finding the rumour!
 For that matter, we also couldn’t find our old friend Sakya, the local wandering midboss for this region (mistakenly translated to “Shaka,” turning the founder of Buddhism into a Zulu king!).
 Since we literally ended Innocent Sin still using Sakya, this was tremendously disappointing, so don’t be surprised if we ever go back.
-Thankfully, we did unlock Mai-the-Persona’s mutation into Maia Prime, so we ended up leaving happy enough, if not in 100% satisfied.
+Thankfully, we did unlock Maia-the-Persona’s mutation into Maia Prime, so we ended up leaving happy enough, if not in 100% satisfied.
 After heading out, we picked up the Jack O’ Lantern Persona for later, which will become relevant towards the end of the session.

 After some manhunting for the ramen lady, we went to Aoba Park for the meeting with Sneak.
 The park dungeon was no big deal, though just like last time, a rumour gave us the ability to talk to the flowers.
 This time, they weren’t as fickle as before, but all operated as parts in a larger puzzle.
 Essentially, you had to use their clues, plus clues from earlier in the game (…which we hadn’t been writing down…) to work out the Wang Long system of “dragons by birth month,” plus their alleged compatibilities and incompatibilities with other dragons.
 I took notes, but there’s another important fact about the dungeon: you actually revisit it later, and when we accidentally ended it early, the puzzle had to be put on hold.

 “Sneak” hid his face behind a high coat collar, though I’d swear he was familiar from somewhere.
-Kyle thought he might have recognized him from the opening crowd shot of villains that I talked about at the start of the Journal, but I’m not willing to check it for additional spoilers.
+Kyle thought he might have recognized him from the opening crowd shot of villains that I talked about at the start of the Journal, but I’m not willing to check it for fear of additional spoilers.
 Given that Kyle suspected he was part of the bad guy inner circle, it should suffice to say that we didn’t trust him all that much.
 Sneak revealed that Tatsuzou, our mysterious Big Bad, was one of several members of a vast conspiracy called the New World Order.
 Oh good.
 The New World Order.
 An often anti-Semitic, fear-mongering conspiracy theory that has done real-world harm just by being a conspiracy theory.
 Wonderful.
 The game is putting a conspiracy that’s often about “evil Jewish bankers” on the same level of antagonist as the WWII Nazis of P2IS.
 Fuck you as usual, Persona.
 The only reason the game hasn’t been thrown out of the blog by this alone is that I figure the Japanese devs aren’t aware of the connotations, since they treat with virtually no elements of the actual conspiracy theory except for the name, but yeeeeeeeeeeeeeeeeeeesh.